 For the ultimate adventure, we offer the Havasu Falls Hiking/Black Canyon Kayaking Combo.
 Enjoy 3 days exploring the Havasupai Waterfalls plus 2 days flat-water kayaking on the Colorado River below Hoover Dam.
 Whichever Havasu Falls hiking tour you choose, you are sure to experience the trip of a lifetime.

 How To Obtain Reservations to Hike Havasupai Falls

-For 2019, only private, non-guided groups who obtain their own camping permits or Havasupai Lodge reservations are permitted access to Havasu Falls.
+Currently, only private, non-guided groups who obtain their own camping permits or Havasupai Lodge reservations are permitted access to Havasu Falls.
 Day trips are not allowed and the minimum stay in the canyon is now three nights.

 With the current moratorium on guided trips, guests can make their reservations directly with the Havasupai Tribal Office.
 To make reservations with the Havasupai Tribe, visit their official reservations website.
 You will need to create an account and sign in.
 On the next page you will find the latest reservation fees and information on availability.

 You can book a reservation to the lodge or make a camping reservation for the campground.
 The Havasupai Tribe is currently charging $100 per person per night Monday through Thursday and $125 per night Friday through Sunday.
 Rates are typically adjusted on an annual basis.
 The Havasupai Tribe will require full payment at the time of your reservation and there are no refunds.